firefly-iii/docs/docs/docs/firefly-iii/pages-and-features/rules.md

 Rules are divided over rule groups.
 Each rule group has rules in a specific order.

 Rules can be set to be "strict" or not.
 If a rule is set to be strict, ALL triggers must match for the rule to fire.
-If a rule is not scrict, ANY trigger is enough.
+If a rule is not strict, ANY trigger is enough.

 ## Triggers